Informed. Not just lucky.

 Preparing for your outdoor time enables you to get creative, ambitious, and to help ensure that you Start and End at Home.

-- Hard-earned expertise: Luc has traveled over 10,000 miles in the backcountry under his own power, with all of the accomplishments and mistakes ("learning opportunities") that entails.
 Start and End at Home is a skills accelerator: twenty years of hard-earned experience compressed into an eight-week course.

 Hiking and backpacking